-For more than 45 years, Consumer Product Safety Commission (CPSC) has operated a statistically valid injury surveillance and follow-back system known as the National Electronic Injury Surveillance System (NEISS).
-The primary purpose has been to provide timely data on consumer product-related injuries occurring in the United States.
-The NEISS network is made up of some 100 hospitals that collect data only on consumer-product-related injuries.
-In 2000, CPSC and the Centers for Disease Control and Prevention initiated an expansion of the system to a two-thirds subsample of these hospitals to collect data on all injuries.
+For more than 45 years CPSC has operated a statistically valid injury surveillance and follow-back system known as the National Electronic Injury Surveillance System.
+The primary purpose of NEISS has been to provide timely data on consumer product-related injuries occurring in the United States.
+It is made up of approximately 100 hospitals that collect only consumer-product-related injuries.
+In 2000 CPSC and the Centers for Disease Control and Prevention initiated an expansion of the system to a two-thirds subsample of these hospitals to collect data on all injuries.

-With this expansion from the original NEISS to the NEISS All Injury Program (NEISS-AIP), the system became an important public health research tool for injury researchers in the United States and around the world.
+With this expansion from the original NEISS to the NEISS All Injury Program, the system became an important public health research tool for injury researchers in the United States and around the world.

-Identifying the product or products related to the injury is crucial for NEISS, whose coordinator assigns a product code from an alphabetical listing of hundreds of products and recreational activities, with as much specificity as the data allow.
+Identifying the product or products related to the injury is crucial for NEISS.
+The NEISS coordinator assigns a product code from an alphabetical listing of hundreds of products and recreational activities, with as much specificity as the data allow.
 The victim's age, sex, injury diagnosis, body parts affected, and hazard pattern locale are among other data variables coded.
 A brief narrative description of the hazard pattern is also included.
 While the NEISS coordinators at the participating hospitals code some of the variables, contractors working for CPSC or CDC code the remaining variables after the data is received at CPSC headquarters.